PinkDiamond1/rust-wasm-image-processing/README.md

-# Template for Rust WASM with Vite JS
+# Rust WebAssembly image processing with Vue JS

-Template for :
-* Vanilla JS
-* Vue 3
-* React
+A simple Rust and VueJS project to train with webassembly.
+It's a POC application to allow some image processing (based on https://crates.io/crates/image crate).
+It can perform some basic filter (huerotate / brightness etc) and some custom filters.

-To start, choose the template you want to use and run these command (example with react) :
+To start the project follow these steps :
 ```
-cd www-react
+cd www
 npm install
 npm run wasm
-npm run build
 npm run dev
 ```